werogg/deprotocol/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+Please join our [Discord Server](https://discord.gg/ZsWt5RdS5E) if you would like to contribute, it will be great for me to have a community support to chat about it.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!